FuReSH/slides/darstellung/scholarly-makerspace_15-min.md

 >To use [...] tools well, we must, in some real sense, understand them better than the tool makers. [...]
 The best kind of tools are therefore the ones that we make ourselves. [@Tenen2016BluntInstrumentalism, 85]

+>Without access to the code, whether because it is proprietary or generated on the fly, as in the case of some machine-learning algorithms, analysts can only comment on the apparent operations of the code based on its effects.
+The operations of the code are left in the hands of those who can access it, usually those who have made or maintain it, and those who can read it. [@Marino2020CriticalCodeStudies, 4]

 ::: columns
 :::: column